-SVHS educators believe Honomichl can achieve her goals, giving credit to her outstanding academics, work ethic and character.
-For these reasons and more, Honomichl has been named the February Student of the Month by Heartland Consumers Power District and KJAM Radio.
+Recognized for her motivation, academic performance and leadership skills, Sheets has been named November Student of the Month by Heartland Consumers Power District and KJAM Radio.

 The “Student of the Month” is awarded through a partnership of Heartland and KJAM Radio in Madison and recognizes exceptional students in one of five area school districts.
 Heartland provides wholesale power to the cities of Arlington, Colman, Howard, Madison and Volga, all of which are in the KJAM listening area.